lucperkins/opa/docs/content/docs/best-practice-identity.md

+---
-# Best Practices: Identity and User Attributes
+title: "Best Practices: Identity and User Attributes"
+kind: best-practices
+weight: 1
+---

 A common question from OPA users is how to deal with identity and user attributes.
 The first thing to keep in mind is that **OPA does not handle authentication**.
 It does not help users prove they are who they say they are; it does not handle usernames and passwords, or issue TLS certificates.
 OPA assumes you have authentication in place and helps you with the step after that: authorization and policy--controlling who can do what.